Personal Information

 We Collect Personal Information About You When:

 PNC collects personal information online that you provide to us, such as when you log in, on applications you complete, and when you use our products and services.
+We may also monitor, record and maintain records of your online and offline communications with us, including when you contact us through our website or mobile app or otherwise communicate with us, such as by email, phone, chat and postal mail.
 See What Does PNC Do With Your Personal Information for more information about what personal information is collected, how, and why.

 We obtain personal information from third parties such as credit bureaus and others to tailor your online experience.